Using LiveKit in your app does not require you to understand the underlying protocol. This is one of our design goals.

 SpeakersChanged: when the active speakers in the room changes

-SpeakerInfo that has changed, instead of a comprehensive list of all speakers.
+SpeakerInfo that has changed from the last update.
 Clients are responsible for applying the deltas and firing the appropriate events.

 Mute/unmute local tracks

 WebRTC doesn't natively support muting tracks.
 When a track is disabled, it will continue to periodically send "empty" packets.
 With LiveKit (and SFUs, in general), we want a discrete mute event in order to notify other participants of the change and to optimize network consumption by suppressing empty packets.

 MediaStreamTrack.enabled to false, and subsequently send a

 MuteTrackRequest to the server with that track's

 For a particular client,